sameeresque/pyCOSETC/Installation.md

 ## **Include `pyETC` in your `$PYTHONPATH`:**

-Add the full path to the `pyETC` code to your `$PYTHONPATH` variable by invoking, or better yet add the path to .bashrc file
+Add the full path to the `pyETC` code to your `$PYTHONPATH` variable by invoking, or better yet add the path to .bashrc and .profile files

 ```
 export PYTHONPATH="$PYTHONPATH:/path/to/pyETC/etc/"